- NAME: Antoni Gaudí

 Answer questions and see how you rank against other players.Play Now

-The son of a coppersmith, Antoni Gaudí (born on June 25, 1852), took to architecture at a young age and attended school in Barcelona, the city that would become home to most of his great works.
+The son of a coppersmith, Antoni Gaudí was born on June 25, 1852, and took to architecture at a young age.
+He attended school in Barcelona, the city that would become home to most of his great works.
 Gaudí was part of the Catalan Modernista movement, eventually transcending it with his nature-based organic style.
-Gaudí died on June 10, 1926.
+Gaudí died on June 10, 1926, in Barcelona, Spain.

-Antoni Gaudí was born in Catalonia on the Mediterranean coast of Spain in 1852.
-He showed an early interest in architecture, and in 1869 or 1870 he went to study in Barcelona, Spain’s most modern city at the time.
+Architect Antoni Gaudí was born in Catalonia on the Mediterranean coast of Spain on June 25, 1852.
+He showed an early interest in architecture, and went to study in Barcelona—Spain's most modern city at the time—circa 1870.
 After his studies were interrupted by military service, Gaudí graduated from the Provincial School of Architecture in 1878.

 Upon graduation, Gaudí initially worked in the artistic vein of his Victorian predecessors, but he soon developed his own style, composing his works with juxtapositions of geometric masses and animating the surfaces with patterned brick or stone, bright ceramic tiles and floral or reptilian metalwork.
 The salamander in Park Güell, for instance, is representative of Gaudí's work.